 -

-Too many separate tools lead to duplicated work and constant tab-switching
+Too many separate tools cause duplicated work and excessive tab-switching

 -

-Non-integrated financial processes increase errors and expose your organisation to audit risks
+Non-integrated financial processes increase errors and audit exposure

 -

-Isolated systems make tracking candidate interactions nearly impossible
+Isolated systems make end-to-end tracking of candidate interactions hard

-Amy Bingham, Managing Partner of Bingham Consulting Professionals, says that "Divorce is not an option" about separating recruitment software from email systems.
-Even though many recruiters still operate in this fragmented reality.
+Amy Bingham, Managing Partner of Bingham Consulting Professionals, says that 'Divorce is not an option' about separating recruitment software from email systems.
+Many recruiters still work in a fragmented setup despite the risks.

 CRM integrations with ATS, HR, and email tools